johnpuddephatt/hidinginplainsight/src/cinemas/newtown-picture-palace.md

 image: https://res.cloudinary.com/hpph/image/upload/v1596451157/hidinginplainsight/newtownpicturepalace.svg
 location: '{"type":"Point","coordinates":[-1.5317586,53.8051035]}'
 address: Cross Stamford Street, Sheepscar
-description: "The former Newtown Picture Palace is still visible, on the corner of Bristol Street and Cross Stamford Street in Sheepscar.
+description: The former Newtown Picture Palace is still visible on the corner of Bristol Street and Cross Stamford Street in Sheepscar.
 It opened in 1913 with 788 seats in total, split between balcony and stalls.
+After its closure in 1953 the building was used for warehousing textile goods.
+It is now open as a tile shop and retains some of its original plasterwork behind the false ceiling.
+description_extended: >-
-Although it was quite a small cinema, it had its own orchestra which was led by Mr Francis Walker.  "
+  Although it was quite a small cinema, it had its own orchestra, the Newtown Orchestra, which was led by Mr Francis Walker.
-description_extended: |-